KenEucker/biketag-app/readme.md

 ## Side Quests

-  [ ] Develop a frontend component for BikeTag Admins to be able to change game settings (using BikeTag API/Sanity)
+  [ ] Develop a frontend component for BikeTag Admins to be able to create new and change existing game settings (using BikeTag API/Sanity)

   [ ] Develop a frontend component for BikeTag Admins to be able to edit/delete/upload BikeTag posts for a given game (using BikeTag API/Imgur)